qwint/pseudoregalia-archipelago/README.md

 # Known Issues
 - The mod will not always fully load before starting the game, especially the first time.
-If the AP logo doesn't appear in the top right corner of the main menu, try restarting the game.
+If the `pseudoregalia-archipelago [version]` text doesn't appear in the top right corner of the main menu, try restarting the game.
-- If you're on top of an item when you first connect, it won't spawn until you reload the scene.